-MLP therefore declares that it is currently deviating from these recommendations and will continue to do so in the financial years 2020 and 2021.
+MLP therefore declares that it will deviate from these recommendations in the financial year 2021 and will continue to do so in the financial year 2022.
 As such, it will not introduce any share-based variable compensation or make any stipulations regarding use of the variable compensation granted to members of the Executive Board.
 The same applies to an extension of the qualifying period for payment of the long-term variable compensation components granted.

-Wiesloch, November 2020
+Wiesloch, November 2021